nitad54448/yappari-5-1/README.md

 __Developer commands__

 Can be used for manual control of program, useful mostly for testing.
-Some commands are not available elsewhere, some examples :
+Some commands are not available elsewhere, some examples.
+To make a Savitzky smooth the active datasets :

+    _smooth_active_

-    _smooth_active_ will make a Savitzky smooth the active datasets _rndz>>1_ will add white noise to the selected impedance datasets in the range Z-1% to Z+1% _rndzr_>>0.5_ will add white noise to the real part of the impedance in the range Z-0.5% to Z+0.5%
+To add white noise to the selected impedance datasets in the range Z-1% to Z+1%

+    _rndz>>1_

+or

+    _rndzr_>>0.5_

-Other accepted parameters are _rndzi>>u_ for Zi white noise and _rndf>>u_ for frequency.
+will add white noise to the real part of the impedance in the range Z-0.5% to Z+0.5% Other accepted parameters are _rndzi>>u_ for Zi white noise and _rndf>>u_ for frequency.

+     _average_
-     _average_ will calculate the mean of Zr and Zi for the selected datasets.
-This function has a sense

-if it is applied to datasets measured at the same frequencies.
+will calculate the mean of Zr and Zi for the selected datasets.
+This function has a sense if it is applied to datasets measured at the same frequencies.
 You can also search the best Tikhonov parameter, the command :

     _search_lambda>>0.0002&0.1_